nicolael/student-system/README.md

 5) Go to your web-browser and fire up localhost:8080 in the adress bar

-6) Voila you should now see the studentsystem -> press init databse to see some test data
+6) Voila you should now see the studentsystem -> press init database to see some test data